bitsblocks/get-rich-quick-bible/README.md

 Let's quote the fineprint from the "Legal FAQ" from a "standard" token sale:

-> HERO - in whatever form – do NOT represent a claim on or against Byte Heroes.
+> HERO - in whatever form – do NOT represent a claim on or against Byte Heroes, Inc..
-> Byte Heroes may decide NOT to exchange HEROs - in whatever form - at ANY time at their sole discretion.
+> Byte Heroes, Inc. may decide NOT to exchange HEROs - in whatever form - at ANY time at their sole discretion.
 > [Thanks for the free money and holding the bag!]
 >
 > -- Source: Hero Legal FAQ

 - No value.

-It's all just "speculative", that is, hot air.
+It's all "speculative", that is, hot air.
 Find greater fools to sell your tokens.
 How?

 ## Step 2: Pump up your tokens.
 How?